Creamy Mushroom Pasta

 This mushroom pasta is best served fresh immediately after cooking it.
 However, it also stores well as leftovers.

-Allow the recipe to cool fully before transferring it to an airtight container and storing in the refrigerator for between 3 - 5 days.
+Allow the recipe to cool fully before transferring it to an airtight container and storing it in the refrigerator for between 3 - 5 days.